How marketers can use data to shift from acquisition to customer retention

 Personalize your marketing for memorable experiences

-Personalization is about more than addressing your email subscriber on a first-name basis.
-Truly personalized messages and content takes into account user behavior as they interact across your digital touchpoints and user preferences such as specific product choice and interests.
+Personalization is about more than addressing your email subscribers by their first names.
+Truly personalized messages and content take user behavior as they interact across your digital touchpoints into account, as do user preferences such as specific product recommendations, choices, and interests.

 Personalized experiences help you nurture your customer relationship by being useful, informative, and relevant to their specific stage in the journey.
-This will keep customers returning to your brand, time and time again, leading to higher retention rates.
+This will keep customers returning to your brand time and time again, leading to higher retention rates.

 The long-term value of customer retention

-It’s necessary for marketers to understand the long-term value of customer retention.
-Nurturing your existing customers is just as vital for your business’ success as acquiring new ones.
-Not only is it cost-effective, but the likelihood of converting an existing customer is 60-70%, whereas you only have a 5-20% chance of converting new prospects.
+Marketers must understand the long-term value of customer retention.
+Nurturing your existing customers is just as vital to your business’ success as acquiring new ones.
+Not only is it cost-effective, but the likelihood of converting an existing customer is 60–70%, whereas you only have a 5-20% chance of converting new prospects.

 The results will not be immediate, unlike measuring the growth of your marketing list.
 You need to ask yourself how you can improve the customer experience to keep customers coming back and turning into brand advocates.